 Not every crime is committed with the intent to cause harm.
 Sometimes, crimes occur because of someone’s carelessness.
 However, people need to be held accountable for their actions, even if they did not necessarily intend to cause any harm.
 Criminal negligence can occur when someone is not paying attention to the consequences of their actions.
-Keep reading to learn about the penalties for criminal negligence charges from our Utah criminal defense attorneys at Overson Law, PLLC.
+Keep reading to learn about the penalties for criminal negligence charges from our Utah criminal defense attorneys at Overson & Bugden.

 The Legal Standard of “Criminal Negligence” in Utah